tkhyn/djangorecipebook/README.rst

 script (create, manage, wsgi, test), hence allowing the use of different settings and/or eggs for each part.

+djangorecipebook works with django 1.4 to 1.7 and relevant python versions (2.6 to 3.4, depending on django version).

 Available recipes
 -----------------